 Brandstatter said that Volkswagen keeps a close watch on India, but it hasn’t decided whether it will bring the MEB platform (Modularen E-Antriebs-Baukasten) to the country.
 Until now, the VW ID.4 was expected as one of the biggest electric car launches in India by early 2022, though a low-volume one.

 MEB is the Volkswagen Group’s most volume-focused platform developed exclusively for all-electric cars.
 Currently, it can form the basis for C- and D-segment models as per global classification.
 The VW ID.3 is a VW Golf alternative, while the VW ID.4 belongs the VW Tiguan class.
-These segments don’t fetch high volumes in India, and A- and B-segment cars drive the auto industry due to the affordability.
+These segments don’t fetch volumes in India, and A- and B-segment cars drive the auto industry due to the affordability.

-Affordability is a word not synonymous with MEB at this point, as it’s a sophisticated technology.
+Affordability is not synonymous with MEB at this point, as it’s a sophisticated technology.
 Even the smallest version (A0) of the nearly decade-old ICE platform MQB from 2012 is deemed too expensive for India.
 The Volkswagen Group has done heavy modifications to derive a low-cost variant (A0 IN) just for our market to generate affordable petrol and diesel cars.